achelm15/databricks_demos/Operationalizing ML Across Clouds with Delta Sharing/README.md

 - You have appropriate privileges:
   - **Workspace A:** Ability to create models and Delta Shares.
   - **Workspace B:** Ability to create catalogs and serving endpoints.
-- **Databricks Runtime 15.4 LTS ML** or later is used for both workspaces.
+- **Databricks Runtime 16.x ML** or later is used for both workspaces.

 ---

 ## Next Steps

-This demo provides a foundation for cross-workspace model sharing and operationalization.
-The workflow can be extended to support more advanced use cases, including model experimentation and A/B testing.
+This demo provides a foundation for cross-workspace model sharing and operationalization via A/B testing and monitoring.
+The workflow can then be extended to support more advanced use cases, including model experimentation and version management via CI/CD integrations.

 Potential next steps include:

-### A/B Testing Across Shared Models
+### Advanced A/B Testing Across Shared Models
 - Share multiple versions of a model (e.g., current production model and a candidate model) via Delta Sharing.
 - Deploy each model to its own serving endpoint or configure a single endpoint to route traffic between versions.
 - Route production inference traffic between models using predefined splits (e.g., 50/50 or 80/20).